Source-robotics/PAROL-docs/docs/page4.md

 ## PAROL6 commander software

-It is devided in multiple files: xxx xxx xxx
+It is divided in multiple files: xxx xxx xxx